 The following optional settings provide tab completion for a parameter's values.
 They correspond to the same settings in argparse-based tab completion.
 A maximum of one of these should be provided.

-- choices iterable of accepted values - choices provider function that provides choices for this argument - completer tab completion function that provides choices for this argument set value (value: Any) \rightarrow Any
+- choices iterable of accepted values - choices_provider function that provides choices for this argument - completer tab completion function that provides choices for this argument

+'''

+get value() \rightarrow Any

+'''

-$\texttt{get_value}$ () \to Any Get the value of the settable attribute :return:
+Get the value of the settable attribute :return: